 Most of us tend to shy away from big risks.
 Research identifies that the desire for perfection and fear of failure cause an aversion to necessary risk tasking.
 The prospect of feeling shame and embarrassment can drive anyone to hide under the covers.
 Christina Wallace had to spend some time soul searching after mourning the loss of her company, Quincy Apparel, which shut down in just 10 quick months after launching.

 I too have produced some failures and weathered setbacks; community courses that didn’t garner any sign-ups, investments that yielded significant losses, and unemployment.

-- Ellen Degeneres, already successful with her sitcom Ellen, announces she is gay in 1997 as does her character, at which point the show gets cancelled one year later.
+- Ellen Degeneres, already successful with her sitcom Ellen, announces she is gay in 1997 as does her character, at which point the show gets canceled one year later.
 Ellen is unemployed and ventures back into stand up comedy hoping for any type of work.
-Eventually she is able to make her way back to her current highly successful, daytime tv show.
+Eventually, she is able to make her way back to her current highly successful, daytime tv show.